Credit Cards Balance Transfer Credit Cards

 Do balance transfers hurt my credit score?

-A balance transfer typically won’t affect your credit score.
-However, it’s possible for a balance transfer to hurt your credit score when you open a new credit card account.
-There’s typically a hard inquiry when you apply for a new balance transfer card, which could have a small impact on your credit score.
+According to myFICO, a balance transfer can affect your credit score in a few ways.
+For example, it's possible for a balance transfer to hurt your credit score when you open a new credit card account.
+There's typically a hard inquiry when you apply for a new balance transfer card, which could have a small impact on your credit score.

 Keeping a balance on your balance transfer credit card also increases your credit utilization, which is the ratio between your used credit and your available credit.
 Higher credit utilization may have a negative impact on your credit score.